Lab 2.6 Display of Oceanographic Data Assessment

 - Imagine that you measured the concentration of dissolved oxygen at a range of depths at one location in the ocean and you would like to show which depth has the lowest oxygen concentration (called the “oxygen minimum zone”).
 What type of graph should you use?

 - If you wanted to see how the oxygen minimum zone changed depth across the ocean, what type of graph should you use?

 - If you wanted to compare over the course of the year the change in salinity and the change in temperature in an estuary what type of graph should you use?

 - A series of research cruises measured the mass of microplastics in plankton tows throughout the Caribbean Sea.

 - What graph type should the researchers use to display their results?

 - The researchers also measured the concentration of PCBs (a type of pollutant).
-How could they graph their data to see if there is a relationship between the amount of microplastic and the concentration of PCBs?
+How could they graph their data to show the PCB concentration along with the amount of microplastics?